Virtual tours for real estate are becoming more and more popular. But this is not just a trend.

 This depends on your individual business situation.

-To give you a short glance, I put together a small list of 360-degree photography service providers you might use for your virtual house tours.
+To give you a short glance, I compiled a small list of 360-degree photography service providers you might use for virtual house tours.

 Most of them are limited to a specific location, so you might need to do an additional local search to find the right one for your area.